 The Fairbank Center offers travel grants to support Harvard University graduate students to study in Taiwan for research at an academic institution, independent research, or attendance at academic meetings.

 Preference is given to projects that study post-1949 Taiwan in the humanities and social sciences, and in some cases research on imperial China.
 Most grants will be limited to support for roundtrip airfare.
 Please apply through CARAT.
 Follow the instructions and upload your materials there.
 Please note that the January deadline is for Taiwan study during the spring semester.
 For summer study please apply for the Fairbank Center's Summer Research Grant.

 Summer Language Study Grants

 The Fairbank Center offers grants for students enrolled in any master’s or doctoral program at Harvard for advanced study of the languages necessary to pursue research related to Chinese studies.
+The Harvard China Fund will offer funding opportunities for beginning Chinese language learners and students who have minimal experience in China.
+Both opportunities may be applied for via the same application.
 Please submit all application materials via CARAT and follow the instructions carefully.

 Taiwan Study Grants

 Application Deadline: August 15, 2017; November 15, 2017; January 15, 2018

 The Fairbank Center offers travel grants to support Harvard University graduate students to study in Taiwan for advanced language training.

 Most grants will be limited to support for roundtrip airfare.
 Eligible activities are: study at an academic institution in Taiwan, independent research, or attendance at academic meetings.
 Please apply through CARAT.
 Follow the instructions and upload your materials there.
 Please note that the January deadline is for Taiwan study during the spring semester.
 For summer study please apply for the Fairbank Center's Summer Language Grant.

 Application Deadline: April 12, 2018